noahgibbs/codefolio_middleman/source/technique_class/index.html.md

 If you want it but you've done it before, it may be worth it to read up on [GMail aliases](https://www.labnol.org/internet/multiple-email-addresses-in-gmail/17426/), if you have a GMail address.
-You can basically add &quot;+rr&quot; after your GMail name and it will still get to you, which lets you &quot;subscribe&quot; again as though it were a completely different email address.
+You can basically add &quot;+st&quot; after your GMail name and it will still get to you, which lets you &quot;subscribe&quot; again as though it were a completely different email address.
 Though keep in mind, that means you'll get new emails from me multiple